 Instead of working ad hoc and reactively, plan with systematic purpose, structure and foresight.

 - Plan the calendar much further out and increase post frequency.

 - Create recurring content franchises to increase efficiency and build momentum.

 - Optimize content in more structured, deliberate ways for long-term gains.

 - Build more robust content packages/clusters and fewer one-offs.

 - Follow the Time Flow Method to better plan and organize content.

-The new content strategy: five quarters, five phases of progress
+The new content strategy to grow our blog traffic: five quarters, five phases of progress

 Too many brands sabotage their blogging efforts by giving up too soon, getting caught up in quick wins instead of lasting returns.
 We know that blogging is a long-term play, so we expected the payoff wouldn’t be overnight.
 It would be a planned process driven by our new principles.